lucas-naman/kbrw-training/chap0/README.md

   A string is a UTF-8 encoded binary
   We can write them using the binary / bitstring constructor "<<>>" ex: <<3:: 4>>.
 Same in Erlang
 - What is the main difference between a Stream and an Enum ?
+  Streams are lazy, composable enumerables.
+  Instead of generating intermediate lists, streams build a series of computations that are invoked only when we pass the underlying stream to the Enum module.
+Streams are useful when working with large, possibly infinite, collections.
 - Sort this data structures from the cheapest to the most expensive one in terms of number of operations and CPU time:
-  - List
+  - List 3
-  - Bitstring
+  - Bitstring 1
-  - Charlist
+  - Charlist 2

 ---